CliMA/Oceananigans.jl/docs/src/quick_start.md

 ## They always cheat by doing simple quick starts

-Fine, we'll run this code on the GPU then:
+Fine, we'll re-run this code on the GPU then:

 ```jldoctest gpu
 using Oceananigans